alabamaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 How to Make in-person Requests for Alabama Family Records

-For persons interested in obtaining full court case information, in-person record requests are the recommended record retrieval option.
-Records that are confidential or sealed can only be accessed by making in-person requests to the office of the clerk of courts in the court where the case was filed/heard.
+For persons interested in obtaining complete court case information, in-person record requests are the recommended record retrieval option.
+Confidential or sealed records can only be accessed by making in-person requests to the office of the Clerk of Courts in the court where the case was filed/heard.
 To request a record, interested persons are required to:

 Locate the Record Custodian